Romania - Country Commercial Guide

 Overview

-Romania also scores high in terms of telecom networks and Internet speeds.
-Although the measures taken during the COVID-10 crisis significantly increased demand for Internet capacity, due to the significant infrastructure investments telecom operators succeeded to maintain and quite often to increase the quality of the electronic communication services provided.
-Thus, companies in Romania have transitioned to remote working without major disruptions.
+Romania scores high in terms of telecom networks and Internet speeds.
+Although the measures taken during the COVID-19 crisis significantly increased demand for Internet capacity, telecom operators succeeded in maintaining and quite often improving the quality of the electronic communication services due to significant infrastructure investments.
+Thus, companies in Romania have transitioned to remote working capabilities without significant disruptions.

-This comes as no surprise, since Romania ranks 6th place in the top of the fastest-growing countries for fixed broadband and 43rd place among fastest countries for mobile internet.
-With the introduction of 5G services in Romania, the same scores a 2nd place in terms of downloading speed and 1st place in terms of upload speed, proving once again the high quality of the Romanian mobile networks.
+Thus, it comes as no surprise that Romania ranks 6th place in the top of the fastest-growing countries for fixed broadband and 43rd place among the fastest countries for mobile internet.
+With the introduction of 5G services in Romania, the identical scores 2nd place in downloading speed and 1st place in upload speed, proving the high quality of the Romanian mobile networks.

-According to the NSI report, Romania’s ICT sector is comprised by manufacturers of electronic components, computers and peripheral equipment, communication equipment, consumer electronics and magnetic and optical recording media; software publishing; telecommunications; information technology services; web portal, data processing, web page administration and related activities; repair of computers and communication equipment.
+Romania’s ICT sector is comprised of manufacturers of electronic components, computers and peripheral equipment, communication equipment, consumer electronics, and magnetic and optical recording media; software publishing; telecommunications; information technology services; web portal, data processing, web page administration, and related activities; repair of computers and communication equipment.

-The Digital Agenda for Romania also sets priorities for key sectors for the Romanian economy and society: Employment, Research and Development (R&D), Climate Change and Energy Sustainability, Education, and Fighting Poverty and Social Exclusion.
+The Digital Agenda for Romania also sets priorities for crucial sectors for the Romanian economy and society: Employment, Research, and Development (R&D), Climate Change and Energy Sustainability, Education, and Fighting Poverty and Social Exclusion.

 Software and IT Services in Romania

-The Romanian market for software in IT services has been growing substantially and is likely to become the most important contributor to the local GDP in the medium to long run.
+The Romanian IT service software market is growing substantially and appears likely to become the most critical contributor to GDP in the medium to long run.

 Research and Development

-Romania has an important tradition in research, development, and innovation in the technical field.
-The technical expertise and lower labor costs of engineers have helped attract interesting and more significant projects into local industry.
+Romania has an essential tradition in research, development, and innovation in the technical field.
+Engineers’ technical expertise and lower labor costs have helped attract exciting and more significant projects into the local industry.
 Industry clusters can be found in major university cities: Bucharest, Cluj-Napoca, Iasi, Timisoara, Craiova, and Brasov.

 Market Demand